The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 hello jdoe@quarkus.io, isHttps: false, authScheme: Bearer, hasJWT: true, birthdate: 2001-07-13

-Now that we can generate a JWT to access our secured REST endpoints, let’s see what more we can do with the JsonWebToken interface and the JWT claims.
-The org.eclipse.microprofile.jwt.JsonWebToken interface extends the java.security.Principal interface, and is in fact the type of the object that is returned by the jakarta.ws.rs.core.SecurityContext#getUserPrincipal() call we used previously.
+Now that you can generate a JWT to access our secured REST endpoints, let’s see what more you can do with the JsonWebToken interface and the JWT claims.
+The org.eclipse.microprofile.jwt.JsonWebToken interface extends the java.security.Principal interface, and is the object type returned by the jakarta.ws.rs.core.SecurityContext#getUserPrincipal() call you used previously.
 This means that code that does not use CDI but does have access to the REST container SecurityContext can get hold of the caller JsonWebToken interface by casting the SecurityContext#getUserPrincipal().

 The JsonWebToken interface defines methods for accessing claims in the underlying JWT.
-It provides accessors for common claims that are required by the MicroProfile JWT RBAC specification as well as arbitrary claims that may exist in the JWT.
+It provides accessors for common claims that are required by the MicroProfile JWT RBAC specification and arbitrary claims that might exist in the JWT.

 All the JWT claims can also be injected.
 Let’s expand our TokenSecuredResource with another endpoint /secured/roles-allowed-admin which uses the injected birthdate claim (as opposed to getting it from JsonWebToken):